 The police emergency number and ambulance number is 911 or 999.
 Mobile phones are widely used throughout the UAE, so passers-by will usually request emergency police and medical services quickly if they see that you need help.
 Response time by emergency services is adequate; however, medical personnel emphasize transport of the injured to the hospital rather than treatment on site.

 Road Conditions and Hazards: Traffic accidents are a leading cause of death in the UAE.
-According to the World Health Organization, the UAE has the highest rate of road fatalities in the Middle East and one of the highest rates in the world.
 Drivers often drive at high speeds.
 Unsafe driving practices are common, especially on inter-city highways.
 On highways, unmarked speed bumps and drifting sand create additional hazards.
 Pedestrians should also use great care on the roads of the UAE – over 25 percent of road fatalities are pedestrians.

 In order to drive, UAE residents must obtain a UAE driver's license.
 Foreign driver’s licenses are not recognized for residents of the UAE; however, U.S. citizen visitors who are not UAE residents can drive using a valid driver’s license issued by his or her state.
 An international driver’s license may be required in some emirates.
 The UAE recognizes driver's licenses issued by other Gulf Cooperation Council (GCC) states only if the bearer is driving a vehicle registered to the same GCC state.
 Under no circumstances should anyone drive without a valid license.

 There is no Good Samaritan law in the UAE.
 If you see an accident with injuries, call 999 but exercise caution in trying to directly assist unless you are medically trained.
 Generally under UAE law, only individuals currently certified may provide CPR.